DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Paying no attention to two of them, Lion King's gaze was constantly on Kai.

-"And in such circumstances demons' hero has been crushed, allowing to turn it around.
+"And in such circumstances demons' hero has been crushed, allowing to turn <span title="situation">it</span> around.
-Jeanne-dono would often mention your name when talking about the reason of your success."
+Jeanne-dono would often mention your name when talking about the reason of the success."

 He was side glancing.
 Balmnung was looking towards the black bayonet, which was set by Kai's seat.

 "As I heard it is rather strange weapon.
 Bayonet...
-To me it looks as rather a old weapon, but mind if I take a look?"
+To me it looks as a rather old weapon, but mind if I take a look?"

 In front of the Kai, who gave silent agreement, commander Balmnung took Drake Nail into his hands.